Gulivertx/cbatmo/README.md

 API by Dark Sky API.
 The first proposal can be found in the [Netatmo forum](https://forum.netatmo.com/viewtopic.php?f=5&t=14458)

 ### Change in 2.3.x
-THe version 2.3.x is still in development and not finalized.
-Here is the current implementation for this flavor.
 * Added German language (thanks to [marcol43](https://github.com/marcol123) for the [pull request](https://github.com/Gulivertx/cbatmo/pull/20))
 * Added support for all indoor modules and not only one
+* Improve OpenWeather icons
+* Fix bugs to show correct units and convert data for graphics according to the units

 **I also make a big change to support mobile devices!** What does that means?
 Cbatmo can be reach from your mobile and will have an adapted (more and less) UI for landscape and portrait orientation.
 You can pin to your dashboard the app and it will work as PWA (currently no service worker implemented).
 To use CBatmo outside your home, you have to configure port forwarding in your router.
-I also had to modify how we connect to the app to add a login page where you have to fill your Netatmo credential and a secret key that only you know and configured in .env file.
+I also had to modify how we connect to the app to add a login page where you have to fill your Netatmo credential and a secret key that only you know and have to be configured in .env file.

-I'm developping this UI adaptation only on an iPhone XR and 7 plus then any feedback from user using other phones will be great.
+I'm developping this UI adaptation only on an iPhone XR and 7 plus then any feedback from user using other phones will be great or even better, pull request with fix for other devices.

 Here is a preview on an iPhone XR